Catheter Training for Pediatric Cardiology Using Pulsating 3D-Printed Hearts

 Positive feedback after testing in real clinical environments

-Both the static and pulsatile pediatric heart models, with the various virtual malformations built-in, were tested as part of a research project in educational practice in various real clinical environments in Germany and Austria — including the LMU Klinikum and the Pediatric Heart Center at the Medical University of Vienna.
+Both the static and pulsatile pediatric heart models, with the various virtual malformations built-in, were tested as part of a research project on educational practice in various real clinical environments in Germany and Austria.
+Among the clincs were the LMU Klinikum and the Pediatric Heart Center at the Medical University of Vienna.
 Outside Europe, extensive practical tests with static replicas took place at the Ayder Referral Hospital of the University of Mekelle in Ethiopia.
 With its technological challenges and staff that must cope with demanding training conditions, the facility is a good gauge to test the universal, ease of use of these 3D-printed heart models.

 "Feedback from the workshops held so far for students, residents, and experienced pediatric cardiologists using the 3D-printed heart models has been overwhelmingly positive," said Prof. Dr. Haas.
 "Among other things, the experienced players emphasize the realistic character of the replicas, including the haptic and anatomical replication as well as the procedural simulation of the interventions.
 I can confirm this positive finding.
 Entire intervention teams can gain confidence in this catheter application under realistic conditions."